EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-global/vpn-global.md

 ShareFile server to be removed, in the format 'IP:PORT / FQDN:PORT'

 <b>portaltheme</b>
-Name of the Theme to be unbound to vpn vserver
+Name of the Portal theme to unbind from vpnglobal

 <b>eula</b>
-Name of the Theme to be unbound to vpn vserver
+Name of the EULA to unbind from vpnglobal